Meet Our Wildlife Ambassadors

 Western Screech-Owl (Kajika)

 Kajika was hit by one car and narrowly escaped a second.
 The finder realized he was NOT a pinecone and pulled over to save him.
 He arrived in May of 2010, with major head trauma.
-A veterinary exam revealed that Kajika suffered permanent damage to his eyes and both eardrums had burst resulting in deafness.
+A veterinary exam revealed that Kajika suffered damage to his eyes and both eardrums had burst resulting in deafness.
 Although some sight and hearing eventually returned, it was determined that Kajika could not survive in the wild.
-He showed a good temperament for living in captivity and became an Education Ambassador with WRR.
+He showed a good temperament for living in captivity and became an Wildlife Ambassador with WRR.
 The name “Kajika” comes from the American Indian language meaning “walks in silence.”
+Kajika and his wild counterparts are often mistaken for nestling owls because of their size.

 Barn Owl (Steamer)

-In the winter of 2011, a tiny nestling Barn Owl was found in a haybarn along with two dead siblings.
+In the winter of 2011, a tiny nestling Barn Owl was found in a hay barn along with two dead siblings.
 What saved his life was landing in a fresh “cow pie.”
 The little owl was fondly named “Steamer.”
 Young Barn Owls typically have ravenous appetites.
 But Steamer’s fall caused injuries to his wing and abdomen so he had to be enticed to eat at first with little bits of mice.
 Infection in the wing required a course of antibiotics which secondarily caused some feather damage.
 Steamer looked a bit scraggly for a while until he grew into his juvenile plumage.
 An incredible amount of love and care went into helping Steamer grow into a normal and healthy Barn Owl.
 Unfortunately, Steamer’s difficult start in life resulted in a permanent wing injury and not-so-perfect feathers, making him non-releasable.
-For a Barn Owl, Steamer displayed a relatively calm personality, qualifying him to be a good candidate as an Education Ambassador.
-Steamer is now a handsome adult Barn Owl who will live a life of teaching many people about the value and beauty of his species.
+For a Barn Owl, Steamer displayed a relatively calm personality, qualifying him to be a good candidate as a Wildlife Ambassador.
+Steamer is now a handsome adult Barn Owl who lives his life of teaching many people about the value and beauty of his species.

 Red-tailed Hawk (Skye)